 Jump to:Page Content

-The purpose of special fields of interest is to establish a solid foundation for future research.
-Students should seek PhD-level courses that broaden and deepen their knowledge in the special field.
-Most Harvard Kennedy School courses and seminars are targeted toward practitioners rather than scholars and do not normally serve as PhD-level courses.
-As a consequence, at least part of the special field work will normally be done in the Graduate School of Arts and Sciences or other graduate units outside the Kennedy School.
+Students choose a special field of interest to develop a strong foundation for future research, and enroll in PhD-level courses that broaden and deepen their knowledge in their field.
+Given that most HKS courses and seminars are targeted to practitioners more so than scholars, and typically do not serve as PhD-level courses, at least part of students’ special fieldwork will be carried out at the Graduate School of Arts and Sciences or at other Harvard graduate schools.